useverto/lib/README.md

 #### `getAssets(address)`

-Returns a list of balances that the given address has in tokens supported by the Verto Exchange Network.
+Returns a list of profit sharing token balances, which are supported by the Verto Exchange Network, for a given wallet address.

 #### `getTokens(contractID?)`